 A Greco-Roman city where the death shall not enter.
 There was a healing complex and hospital built in 4C BC on behalf of Asclepius.
 It was one of the most important cities with its healing methods and architecture.
 According to the myth, Arkhias got seriously injured himself while he was hunting.
 He was cured in Asklepion of Epidauros.
 He founded the same hospital in western Anatolia (Turkey) after healing.
 Moreover, Asklepion has become a significant cure center and raised the most successful doctors and physicians of ancient times, such as; Satyr and Galen.
 It is thought that the first musical treatment was applied in Asklepion.
 The ancient people used to come here from all over to get cure with holy waters, thermal waters, mud baths, etc.…

 Asklepion is also a Roman city where they built theater with 3,500 capacity.
 Temples and sanctuaries.
-The cut stone with two serpent relief has become the symbol of medicine.
+The cut stone with two serpent reliefs has become the symbol of medicine.

 You can book Asklepion Ancient City Tour with Romos Travel.